A Horse with No Name: Personnel

-Cover version
+Cover versions

-In the season 4 episode of BoJack Horseman "The Old Sugarman Place", the title character drives through the desert to Patrick Carney and Michelle Branch's interpretation of the song.
+In the 2017 season 4 episode of BoJack Horseman "The Old Sugarman Place", the title character BoJack Horseman (Will Arnett) drives through the desert to Patrick Carney and Michelle Branch's interpretation of the song.
 This version also appears on the soundtrack album of the series.

-In popular culture

-For the Breaking Bad episode, Caballo sin Nombre, the episode begins with Walter White driving through the New Mexico desert while listening to the song.

-The song appears on both the fictional in-game radio station "K-DST" and on the official CD soundtrack boxset for Rockstar Games' 2004 open-world video game Grand Theft Auto: San Andreas.
+The Danish rock band D-A-D covered "A Horse with No Name" on their second studio album D.A.D.
+Draws a Circle (1987).
+It is their first and only cover version.

+In 2025, English pop singer Limahl of Kajagoogoo covered the song.
+It entered the Heritage Charts in March, and by mid-April reached the No. 2 position.

 Musical references

 Michael Jackson's song "A Place with No Name" was released posthumously by TMZ as a 25-second snippet on July 16, 2009.
 The snippet closely resembles "A Horse with No Name".
 Jim Morey, both Jackson's and America's former band manager, has stated that "America was honored that Michael chose to do their song and they hope it becomes available for all Michael's fans to hear."
-The song was remastered and released in its entirety along with the original Michael Jackson recording on Jackson's 2014 album, Xscape.
+The song was remastered and released in its entirety along with the original Michael Jackson recording on Jackson's album, Xscape (2014).

-The song was sampled by Milo in his song "Geometry and Theology" from his album Cavalcade, in which every song samples a song by America.
+The song was sampled by Milo in his song "Geometry and Theology" from his mixtape Cavalcade, in which every song samples a song by America.

-The song is name-checked in the 1991 Tin Machine song 'Stateside' on the Tin Machine II album.
+The song is name-checked in the Tin Machine song "Stateside" on their second and final studio album Tin Machine II (1991).

+The title of the debut studio album by the Loud Family, Plants and Birds and Rocks and Things (1993), is taken from the song.